HL7/davinci-pcde/input/pagecontent/spec.md

 2. Optional: The member uses an interface/portal or SMART app within the new payer's system to authenticate to the original payer's system and authorize the prior payer to allow the new payer to access the member's clinical and treatment data.
 The original payer's system provides an OAuth 2.0 token to the new plan.

 3. The new payer's system (possibly using the token provided in #2) requests a [Coverage Transition Document](#coverage-transition-document-structure) from the prior plan by POSTing a [Task](StructureDefinition-pcde-task-request.html) to their system.
-Optionally, the new payer creates a [Subscription](#subscription) on the old payers system, requesting notifications about updates to the newly created Task
+Optionally, the new payer creates a [Subscription](#subscription) on the old payers system, requesting notifications about updates to the newly created Task.

 4. The original payer either locates an existing document (previously prepared) or assembles the information needed and creates the requested document.
 Updates are made to the `Task.status` element and, optionally, human-readable status information within `Task.businessStatus.text` element as the task progresses through different [states](https://www.hl7.org/fhir/task.html#statemachine).
 (In PCDE, the Task is limited to the states 'requested', 'in-progress', 'completed' or 'failed'.)
 The payer updates `Task.output` with a reference to the document when `Task.status` is completed.